Death by Suicide

 Source: Washington State Department of Health, Center for Health Statistics.

-To learn more about the Death Certificate Data and view the data biography, click here.
+To learn more about the Death Certificate data and view the data biography, click here.

 Related Links: